Centennial Celebration: 100 + 1 in 2021

 Message from the Dean for the College of Pharmacy, Walter Fitzgerald:

-The College of Pharmacy at ISU began with three students in 1920 in the basement of Swanson Hall, ISU’s first building.
+The L. S. Skaggs College of Pharmacy at ISU began with three students in 1920 in the basement of Swanson Hall, ISU’s first building.
 The College then saw several moves, to the first floor of Swanson Hall, then to Faris Hall, and to the Science Building, before settling into Leonard Hall in 1943.
 It is here the College continues to prepare pharmacists for their critical role in patient care today, but that’s not where the story ends.
-In order to provide training for, and graduate an appropriate number of competent and caring pharmacists from ISU each year, the College of Pharmacy expanded its classrooms and labs to the Treasure Valley in 2000.
+In order to provide training for, and graduate an appropriate number of competent and caring pharmacists from ISU each year, the L. S. Skaggs College of Pharmacy expanded its classrooms and labs to the Treasure Valley in 2000.
 The College now calls the Sam and Aline Skaggs Health Science Center at ISU-Meridian their home, a move that took place in 2009.
-From there the College of Pharmacy continued, as it still does today, to further develop a reputation for providing stellar training of pharmacists, but again, the story continues.
+From there the L. S. Skaggs College of Pharmacy continued, as it still does today, to further develop a reputation for providing stellar training of pharmacists, but again, the story continues.
 In 2011, faculty members at the University of Alaska, Anchorage identified a need for additional learning environments to prepare pharmacists in their state, and they asked for assistance from ISU.
 After years of planning and preparation, the two schools built a partnership, and students at the UAA-ISU College of Pharmacy began their coursework in 2016.
-Looking ever forward, while remaining grounded in our foundation of excellence, the ISU College of Pharmacy will celebrate 100 years in 2020, and the inaugural UAA-ISU class will graduate 6 pharmacists, ready to join their peers and predecessors in serving patients by providing outstanding pharmaceutical care.
+Looking ever forward, while remaining grounded in our foundation of excellence, the L. S. Skaggs College of Pharmacy will celebrate 100 years in 2020, and the inaugural UAA-ISU class will graduate 6 pharmacists, ready to join their peers and predecessors in serving patients by providing outstanding pharmaceutical care.

 In addition to preparing pharmacists for the rigors of the profession, The Department of Biomedical and Pharmaceutical Sciences (BPSCI) is a multidisciplinary unit in the College.
 BPSCI is the sole state program for post-graduate education in the biomedical and pharmaceutical sciences.
 The mission of the BPSCI graduate program is to train and prepare students to succeed in one of the biomedical and pharmaceutical science disciplines: Drug Discovery and Development, Pharmaceutics, Pharmacometrics, and Pharmacology/Toxicology.

 What will the next 100 years bring?
 The answer to this question, of course, cannot be fully known.
 But with current dynamics in healthcare and pharmacy, the coming century will be greatly influenced by what we do over the next few years.
-The exciting news is that Idaho and the College of Pharmacy are positioned to be very influential.
+The exciting news is that Idaho and the L. S. Skaggs College of Pharmacy are positioned to be very influential.

 Paving the roads to be traveled in the next 100 years requires the work of many.
 One road already being paved is expanded services by pharmacists; initiated by legislative and regulatory advances.
 The College is paving this road by delivering a PharmD curriculum that enables graduates to practice at the top of their education and training.
 Aligned with our academic mission is our commitment to work with all stakeholders to develop postgraduate programs and tools for practicing pharmacists seeking to expand their services in Idaho and Alaska.